igorwolfs/RF-simulations/rf_simulations/lorawan_meandered_monopole/history/attempt_20/notes.md

 - If it is wider and this leads to more coupling: more capacitive

 ## Reduction of resonant frequency
-A reduction in resonnat frequency means the electrical length is larger.
+A reduction in resonant frequency means the electrical length is larger.

+The structure now adds onto the antenna, it's part of it.